2 men get 40 years each for Malta reporter’s car-bomb murder

 The arrest of a top businessman with connections to senior government officials two years after the murder sparked a series of mass protests in the country, forcing Muscat to resign.

-Yorgen Fenech was indicted in 2019 for alleged complicity in the slaying, by either ordering or instigating the commission of the crime, inciting another to commit the crime or by promising to give a reward after the fact.
+Yorgen Fenech was arrested in 2019 and indicted in 2021 for alleged complicity in the slaying, by either ordering or instigating the commission of the crime, inciting another to commit the crime or by promising to give a reward after the fact.
 He was also indicted for conspiracy to commit murder.
 Fenech has entered not-guilty pleas to all charges.

 No date has been set for his trial.